danielsGitStuff/mel/README.md

   - Android Q not tested
   - some free storage on that device
 - PC*:
-  - a Linux distribution of you choice (Windows is mostly done but still WIP)
+  - a Linux distribution of you choice or Windows (7 and up) if you prefer that
   - with at least a Java 11 runtime installed
   - Graphical Interface of your choice (currently there is no CLI version)